 I reckon the article and video above tell us eight things:

 (i) big data is here, and works.
 More information about every one of us is available right now. more readily accessible and easier to manipulate than ever before.
 The article and video simply explain it;

 (ii) used effectively, that information makes us easier to target individually, and thus to manipulate, than we had thought possible.
 I disagree with those who say they’re immune to such influence.
 We are all susceptible to messages delivered the right way;

 (iii) this may not be bad: it enables information about cheap green energy or noble charities to be sent to the people who want those services.
 Charities or churches are as able to access this info as governments and corporations (they may not be so able to afford it, but prices will fall);

 (iv) these technologies are in their infancy.
-They will become more powerful as, for example, facial recognition software becomes all-pervasive in airports, train stations, or other public (or private) places; or eg as people put health information – pulse, blood sugar, diet etc – on-line via wearable devices.
+They will become more powerful as, for example, facial recognition software becomes all-pervasive in airports, train stations and streets; or eg as people put health information – pulse, blood sugar, diet etc – on-line via wearable devices.
 Thus: “need an isotonic drink?
 There’s a shop around the corner”; “you appear to have left our premises carrying goods for which you have not paid; kindly contact our security personnel”; “you are having breathing difficulties: we are increasing your health insurance premiums with immediate effect”;

 (v) the organisations which use this technology best will accumulate power.
 The article above argues that these techniques were used both by both Brexit and Trump campaigns.
 Cambridge Analytica’s own video boasts that they helped Trump win (NB I suspect the company will be getting a lot of new customers, and competitors, around now);